 As the name implies, Clean Faced Cosmetics was created for people who love to wear makeup without all the damaging personal and environmental effects that could come with it.
 They make their products with the phrase “less is more” in mind, and are multi-use.
 For example, the cake also serves as eyeliner, brow filler, and eyeshadow if you’re adventurous enough.

 Why We Recommend

 Every product in this store is made with vegan, cruelty-free natural ingredients, and is 100% zero-waste.
 And they offer a wide selection of products including foundations, lipstick, lip balms, eye shadows, cake mascaras, bronzers, highlighters, and so on.
 These products come in plastic-free packaging.
-The brand uses recyclable aluminium tins and glass bottles (with aluminium toppers) for packaging.
+Clean faced cosmetics uses recyclable aluminum tins and glass bottles (with aluminum toppers) for packaging.

 Clean Faced Cosmetics also offers refills, so you can send in your empty containers as many times as you want.